 🧮 Bead Counting Abacus

-Make a simple DIY abacus using a shoelace and colorful beads.
+Make a simple DIY abacus using a shoelace and colourful beads.
 This classic tool builds number sense, addition, and subtraction skills beautifully.

 Step 1: Thread 10 beads onto a string or pipe cleaner.